MSUSEL/msusel-snort-network-quality/README.md

     * Note - This could be the reason for varying runtime in Test Case One since some signature-based detection rules were in our rule file at the time.
   * Often won’t work for larger files as files must be reassembled from memory.

+## In Progress & Future Work

+### Docker

+* We are currently concentrating on analyzing network traffic between Docker containers and assessing the effectiveness of Snort in detecting security threats between containerized environments.
+* This process entails conducting a comprehensive literature review and identifying test scenarios for network traffic analysis.
+* These steps will contribute to the development of our network quality model.

-## Network Quality
+### Network Quality

-* In order to quantify network quality, we investigated attributes that best describe the impact of malware on a microservice ecosystem.
-We found severity (priority level of Snort rule triggered) and frequency (amount of snort rules triggered) to be effective methods of measuring malware’s effect on network quality.
+* Although the quality of network security between Docker containers has not been measured before, we suspect that using Snort for network traffic analysis, measuring severity (priority level of Snort rule triggered) and frequency (amount of Snort rules triggered), can be beneficial.
+This measurement, focusing on severity and frequency, is currently being integrated into our expanding model.
+Additionally, the depiction of this process in our evolving quality tree model signifies ongoing development towards a comprehensive evaluation of network security effectiveness.

 <img src="readme-images/quality-tree-dark.png" height="70%" width="70%">